Your Balcony Garden

 Accessible Garden Beds

 One of the benefits of gardening on your balcony in containers is accessibility.
 For some, it's not quite enough.
 I live in a co-op with a number of members with mobility issues, ranging from painful arthritis to needing walkers or wheelchairs.
-A group of us are in the process of planning and designing fully accessible garden beds to accomodate these members.
-Join me at my Accessible Garden Beds lens, and follow along as we figure things out!
+Visit my Accessible Garden Beds hub, and follow along our planning process.

 Would you like to start a balcony garden?
 Do you already have one?
 Feel free to share you thoughts and comments here. :-)